filippo-ferrando/filippo-ferrando.github.io/src/pages/blog/post27.md

 Tor Hidden Services remain a testament to the ongoing quest for online privacy and liberation.
 Their significance transcends mere technological innovation, embodying the principles of anonymity, freedom of expression, and resistance against surveillance.

 However, their full potential can only be harnessed through a collective commitment to responsible usage.
-As we navigate this complex terrain, let us strive for a harmonious balance—a digital realm where anonymity coexists with accountability, and freedom flourishes within ethical boundaries.
+As we navigate this complex terrain, let us strive for a harmonious balance a digital realm where anonymity coexists with accountability, and freedom flourishes within ethical boundaries.

 #### Authors